Azirool/AnonPost/README.md

-# Secure-Node-Auth-With-Mongoose
+# AnonPost
-This repository serves as a practical guide and example for implementing user authentication with Mongoose, a MongoDB Object Data Modeling library, in Node.js applications.
-Explore secure user login, registration, and authentication processes to enhance your web development skills
+A user-friendly website for anonymous posts while implementing secure user authentication with Mongoose, a MongoDB Object Data Modeling library, in Node.js applications.
+This project serves as a practical guide and example for enhancing web development skills through in-depth exploration of secure user login and registration processes.

 ## Key Technologies and Features Covered: